jpverkamp/blog/content/reviews/books/Brian Michael Bendis/Age of Ultron: The Complete Event.md

 - 2023 Book Reviews
 title: 'Age of Ultron: The Complete Event'
 ---
-So this was on the list of 'Ultimate Marvel reading order', primarily as a lead in to the events of {{<crosslink "Cataclysm: The Ultimates' Last Stand">}}.
+So this was on the list of 'Ultimate Marvel reading order', primarily as a lead in to the events of [[Cataclysm: The Ultimates' Last Stand]]().
 That was not necessary.

 I feel like most of these 'big events' have ended up being overwhelming.
 They just need more room to breathe than comics can give them.
 The 'smaller' scale comics (like Spider-Man) do so much better.